KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_anisotropy/README.md

 Written against the glTF 2.0 spec.

+## Exclusions

+- This extension must not be used on a material that also uses `KHR_materials_pbrSpecularGlossiness`.
+- This extension must not be used on a material that also uses `KHR_materials_unlit`.

 ## Overview

 This extension defines the anisotropic property of a material as observable with brushed metals for example.